-On April 27, 2021, in connection with the issuance of the 2021 Notes, the Company and Highbridge entered into a Resale Registration Rights Agreement (the "Registration Rights Agreement") pursuant to which, the Company was obligated to file a registration statement to register the resale of the shares of the Company's equity stock issuable upon conversion of the Notes no later than May 27, 2021 and such registration statement shall be effective no later than July 26, 2021.
+On April 27, 2021, in connection with the issuance of the 2021 Notes, the Company and Highbridge entered into a Resale Registration Rights Agreement (the "Registration Rights Agreement") pursuant to which, the Company was obligated to file a registration statement to register the resale of the shares of the Company's equity stock issuable upon conversion of the 2021 Notes no later than May 27, 2021 and such registration statement shall be effective no later than July 26, 2021.
 The registration statement was filed timely.

-In connection with the issuance of the 2021 Notes and the amended and restated promissory notes, on April 27, 2021, the Company provided a notice of a fundamental change (as defined in the indenture governing the Company's 2016 Notes) and an offer to repurchase all our outstanding 2016 Notes.
-On May 25, 2021, the Company purchased \$55,555 of the outstanding 2016 Notes ("Fundamental Change Repurchase"), paid \$1,358 of accrued and unpaid interest thereon.
+In connection with the issuance of the 2021 Notes and the amended and restated promissory notes, on April 27, 2021, the Company provided a notice of a fundamental change (as defined in the indenture governing the Company's 2016 Notes) and an offer to repurchase all the outstanding 2016 Notes.
+On May 25, 2021, the Company purchased \$55,555 of the outstanding 2016 Notes ("Fundamental Change Repurchase") and paid \$1,358 of accrued and unpaid interest thereon.
 The Company recorded a loss on repurchase of the 2016 Notes with other investors and a decrease to unamortized debt discount and deferred financing offering costs of \$412.

-After the Repurchased Notes, Fundamental Change Repurchase and Exchanges on the 2016 Notes, \$9,500 of unpaid principal remained outstanding, including \$5,000 held by Cambridge and \$4,500 held by Initial Purchasers.
+After the repurchase of the 2016 Notes, fundamental change repurchase, and exchanges on the 2016 Notes, \$9,500 of unpaid principal remained outstanding, including \$5,000 held by Cambridge and \$4,500 held by Initial Purchasers.
 The remaining 2016 Notes have a maturity date of December 15, 2021.